 Per 100-gram (3.5 oz) serving, black currants provide 15.4 grams of carbohydrate, of which 6.8 grams come from fiber (8).

-Alongside other berry options such as blackberries and raspberries, black currants are among the most fiber-rich fruit.
+Alongside other berry options such as blackberries, black raspberries, and red raspberries, black currants are among the most fiber-rich fruit.

 Fiber can have a range of potential benefits for the human body, and these include: